-To make sure that there are as few USB related problems as possible we prefer professional USB hub hardware by company called Cambrionix.
-Those are sold under several names and at least ones sold under Datamation brand are great.
-Just be careful when selecting those as some models are just for charging and some models are just for iOS device.
+To make sure that there are a few USB related problems as possible we prefer professional USB hub hardware by a company called Cambrionix.
+Those are sold under several names and at least ones sold under the Datamation brand are great.
+Just be careful when selecting those as some models are just for charging and some models are just for the iOS device.

-There are several brands on the market selling enterprise grade Wifi access points and we have tried at least Aerohive, Cirrus and Cisco Meraki.
-Our current favorite is Cisco Meraki MR24 which has three separate radios each capable of working on either 2.4Ghz or 5Ghz frequency band and each of them can trasfer up to 300 Mbit/s giving whopping 900 Mbit/s from your devices to the back end servers.
-Another nice thing about Cisco Meraki Wifi infrastructure is their cloud based management UI that has features like throttling the speed of individual Wifi connection which can be useful for instance when simulating different network conditions.
+There are several brands on the market selling enterprise-grade Wifi access points and we have tried at least Aerohive, Cirrus and Cisco Meraki.
+Our current favorite is Cisco Meraki which has three separate radios each capable of working on either 2.4Ghz or 5Ghz frequency band and each of them can transfer up to 300 Mbit/s giving whopping 900 Mbit/s from your devices to the back end servers.
+Another nice thing about Cisco Meraki Wifi infrastructure is their cloud-based management UI that has features like throttling the speed of individual Wifi connection which can be useful for instance when simulating different network conditions.

 Integration to your build process

-This blog post covered what other infrastructure components besides mobile devices you need to build an enterprise grade device lab.
-Next week we will cover tips and tricks how to make this setup so robust that you can have your whole development organization relying on the results your in-house lab is producing for every build.
+Next week we will cover tips and tricks on how to make this setup so robust that you can have your whole development organization relying on the results your in-house lab is producing for every build.